junlabucsd/napari-mm3/docs/user-manual.md

 ├── TIFF
 ```

+## Notes on metadata

+mm3_nd2ToTIFF.py reads the metadata directly from the .nd2 and then writes it into the header of the TIFF file when saving.
+The format is a json representation of a Python dictionary, and is recognized later by Compile.

  <a name="compile"></a>
 ### 1. Locate channels, create channel stacks, and return metadata (Compile widget).
 <img width="1187" alt="fov_inspect1" src="https://user-images.githubusercontent.com/40699438/177629474-5fd7ee80-682e-4aaa-bf6e-dd547e40c458.png">